-As you plan your Alaska vacation, we can work with you to customize a travel package that includes the fishing and sightseeing trips you are looking for and matches the specific pace you’d like to move at.
+As you plan your Alaska vacation, we work with you to customize an Alaska travel package that includes your Kenai lodging, the fishing and sightseeing adventures you are looking for and that matches the specific pace you’d like to move at.

-Enjoy one of our pre-made Alaska travel packages with guided sightseeing and fishing options.
+Enjoy one of our pre-made Alaska travel packages including lodging at our Soldotna cabins, with guided sightseeing and fishing options.

-This travel package offers a mix of guided fishing and sightseeing in a week long adventure exploring Alaska’s Kenai Peninsula.
+The Alaska Fishing & Adventure Travel Package offers a mix of guided fishing and sightseeing in a week long adventure exploring Alaska’s Kenai Peninsula.
+Package details / Book

 Build your own customized trip by selecting your desired fishing and sightseeing trips.

 • Fly to Anchorage: You will need to book your flight into the Anchorage International Airport.
 Check travelocity or similar websites for best rates on flights.
 Talk to us about coordinating flight arrival and departure times with check-in and check-out times at lodge.